DJAlexJ/LRCN-for-Video-Regression/README.md

-# LRCN (Long-term Reccurent Convolutional Networks) approach for video regression (idea from https://arxiv.org/pdf/1411.4389.pdf).
+# LRCN (Long-term Reccurent Convolutional Networks) approach for video regression
+Idea is taken from https://arxiv.org/pdf/1411.4389.pdf

 To begin working with LRCN library, perform the following steps: